Lecture 7

 Q2.
 Are \(E\) and \(B\) conditionally independent given \(A\)?

-The v-structure is the surprise: the only structure where conditioning on the middle node opens a previously closed path.
+The v-structure is the surprise: conditioning on the middle node opens a path instead of blocking it.

 | Structure | Are endpoints independent? | Given the middle node? |